• Skip to primary navigation

 Mt Sannomine Summit Shelter

-If the weather is cooperating you will be able to see Mount Bessan to the north, and Mount Haku beyond.
+If the weather cooperates you will be able to see Mount Bessan to the north, and Mount Haku beyond.

 Head back the way you came if Sannomine is your destination, or follow the trail north from the summit towards Mount Bessan in the distance.